Testing the effectiveness of particular medicines and treatments.

 What is a randomised controlled trial?

-Randomised controlled trials are considered the best way to test if a new treatment is effective.
-This is because they "control" for biases, which can occur when the results of a trial are influenced by factors not related to the treatment being tested.
+Many clinical trials are randomised control trials (RCTs).
+A randomised controlled trial helps prevent bias making it the best way to test if a new treatment works.
 Randomised controlled trials are designed to eliminate biases by "randomly" selecting participants and "controlling" for other factors.

 Typically, participants in a clinical trial will be put in one of two groups: